treyhunner/treyhunner.github.com/source/_posts/2018-03-23-keyword-arguments-in-python.markdown

     super().my_method(*args, **kwargs)  # Call parent method with all given arguments
 ```

-Note we're also using the `*` operator here for doing the same kind of capturing and unpacking for positional arguments.
+**Note**: We're also using the `*` operator here for the same kind of capturing and unpacking of positional arguments.

 ## Order matters

-Since Python 3.6, the order of keyword arguments passed into a function is guaranteed to be preserved (see [PEP 468][]).
+Since Python 3.6, functions always preserve the order of the keyword arguments passed to them (see [PEP 468][]).
+This means that when `**` is used to capture keyword arguments, the resulting dictionary will have keys in the same order the arguments were passed.

-This means that using `**` to capture arguments passed to a function will result in a dictionary with keys in the same order the arguments were passed.
-So since Python 3.6, you'll never see something like this happen:
+So since Python 3.6, you'll *never* see something like this happen:

 ```pycon
 >>> format_attributes(name="Trey", website="http://treyhunner.com", color="purple")
 'website: http://treyhunner.com, color: purple, name: Trey'
 ```

-Instead arguments will always maintain the order they were passed in:
+Instead, with Python 3.6+, arguments will always maintain the order they were passed in:

 ```pycon
 >>> format_attributes(name="Trey", website="http://treyhunner.com", color="purple")
 'name: Trey, website: http://treyhunner.com, color: purple'
 ```

-## When to name your arguments
+## Embrace keyword arguments in Python

-Using named arguments when calling functions be your code more readable.
+An arguments *position* often doesn't convey as much meaning as its *name*.
+So when calling functions, consider naming arguments that you pass in if it might make their meaning clearer.

-An arguments position often doesn't convey as much meaning as its name.
-So when calling functions, consider naming arguments that you pass in if it might make their meaning more clear.
+When defining a new function, stop to think about which arguments should always be specified as keyword arguments when calling your function.
+Consider using the `*` operator to require those arguments be specified as keyword arguments.

-When defining a function, also think about which arguments could be considerably more clear if specified as keyword arguments.
-Consider requiring that those arguments by specified as keyword arguments by using `*`.
+And remember that you can accept arbitrary keyword arguments to the functions you define and pass arbitrary keyword arguments to the functions you call by using the `**` operator.

-And remember that you can accept arbitrary keyword arguments to your function and pass arbitrary keyword arguments to functions you call.
+Important objects deserve names and you can use keyword arguments to give your objects the names they deserve!

 [pep 468]: https://www.python.org/dev/peps/pep-0468/